Yo-kai Watch: Forever Friends

 Yo-Kai Watch: Forever Friends (Note: Yo-kai Watch: Forever Friends (映画 妖怪ウォッチ FOREVER FRIENDS, Eiga Yōkai Wotchi Fooebaa Furenzu)) is a 2018 supernatural anime film produced by OLM, Inc. and distributed by Toho.
-It is the fifth film in the Yo-kai Watch film series, following the 2017 film Yo-kai Watch Shadowside: Oni-ō no Fukkatsu, and is the second film set in the 1960s, 60 years before the original Yo-kai Watch anime series, featuring a young boy named Shin Shimomachi who adventures into the Yo-kai World with his Yo-kai friend Nekomata.
+It is the fifth film in the Yo-kai Watch film series, following the 2017 film Yo-kai Watch Shadowside: Oni-ō no Fukkatsu, and is the second film set in the 1960s and takes place 60 years before the original Yo-kai Watch anime series, featuring a young boy named Shin Shimomachi who adventures into the Yo-kai World with his Yo-kai friend Nekomata.
 It was directed by Shigeru Takahashi, and was released on Japanese theaters on December 14, 2018 alongside the first Dragon Ball Super movie, Dragon Ball Super: Broly, and the Japanese dub of The Grinch.

 Plot

 Sakura Motomachi, Tokyo in the 1960s.
-Shin Shimomachi, a young boy who lived happily, despite being poor, loses his mother, his only family member, and falls into deep misfortune.
-Itsuki Takashiro, a boy young who saves Shin, also lost his older sister.
-Those two boys are joined by Tae Arihoshi, a young girl who can see Yo-kai, and together with Shin's guardian spirit Sū-san and new Yo-kai such as Nekomata, they take on a mysterious incident in order to retrieve the souls of their precious family!
+Shin Shimomachi, a boy who lived happily, despite being poor, loses his mother, his only family member and falls into deep misfortune.
+Itsuki Takashiro, a boy who saves Shin, also lost his older sister.
+Those two boys are joined by Tae Arihoshi, a sorcecer girl who can see Yo-kai and together with Shin's guardian spirit Sū-san and new Yo-kai such as Nekomata, they take on a mysterious incident in order to retrieve the souls of their precious family!
 And what is the shocking truth that awaits them...!?
 This is a story about the friendship formed between three children and Yo-kai.

-The film also tells the origin of how Lord Enma became the ruler of the Yo-kai.
+The film also tells the origin of how Lord Enma became the ruler of the Yo-kai World before the original anime series.